Let’s learn how to draw a frog!

 Add a half-circle on top of the shape, then a circle a little below that to represent the frog’s eyes.
 Draw three C-curves (two on the bottom and one on the left of the body) to begin its legs.

 Draw a curve inside the eye to create an eyelid.
-Add an opposing C-curve to the rear leg.
+Add an opposing C-curve to the rear leg and a small straight line to the front leg.

 Fill in the eye, but leave a tiny speck of white.
-Add details for the feet webbing.
+Add details for the feet webbing and a line for its mouth.

 Draw little rough shapes to represent spots on the frog’s back—and finish with a smile!